Top local movers for Hartford to Olympia moves

 - Olympia’s population is about 54% less than Hartford.

-- Olympia's public transportation has a score of 5 out of 10 versus Hartford's higher score of 8.
+- Olympia’s public transportation score of 5 out of 10 is lower than Hartford’s score of 8.

 - Olympia is less walkable than Hartford with a score of 39 out of 100 vs Hartford’s 67 out of 100.

 - With a score of 59 out of 100, Olympia is more bike-friendly than Hartford, which has a score of 54 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Olympia’s crime rate is lower than Hartford with a score of 27.95 compared to Hartford’s 63.75.
 This means that Olympia neighborhoods are safer than 27.95% of all U.S. neighborhoods, and Hartford neighborhoods are safer than 63.75%.